7 underrated places to live outside of the Randstad

 5. Maastricht: a cosy city centre outside the Randstad

-If you want to experience Germany without living in Germany, then Maastricht is the place for you.
+If you want to experience Germany without actually living there, then Maastricht is the place for you.

-Just kidding, but if you do work in Germany or Belgium or often need to travel to either, Maastricht could be a great option. 😉
+Just kidding, but Maastricht could be a great option if you work in Germany or Belgium, or often need to travel to either. 😉

 It’s also a really beautiful city, with a cosy city centre filled with small shops and restaurants.